grillitype/web-fonts-guide/README.md

 ## Comments?
 Additions?
 Feedback?

 You can always [email us](mailto:mail@grillitype.com) with feedback to this document.
-You can also write us directly on [Github](http://linktogithubrepo.com) with change requests or comments.
+You can also write us directly on [Github](https://github.com/grillitype/web-fonts-guide) by adding an issue.